"Go Ye into All the World and Preach the Gospel....."

 Romans 5:12-6:11, 12 "When Adam sinned, sin entered the entire human race.
 His sin spread death throughout all the world, so everything began to grow old and die, for all sinned.
 13 We know that it was Adam's sin that caused this because although, of course, people were sinning from the time of Adam until Moses, God did not in those days judge them guilty of death for breaking His laws-because He had not yet given His laws to them, nor told them what He wanted them to do.
 14 So when their bodies died it was not for their own sins since they themselves had never disobeyed God's special law against eating the forbidden fruit, as Adam had.
 What a contrast between Adam and Christ who was yet to come!
 15 And what a difference between man's sin and God's forgiveness!
 For this one man, Adam, brought death to many through his sin.
 But this one man, Jesus Christ, brought forgiveness to many through God's mercy.
 16 Adam's one sin brought the penalty of death to many, while Christ freely takes away many sins and gives glorious life instead.
 17 The sin of this one man, Adam, caused death to be king over all, but all who will take God's gift of forgiveness and acquittal are kings of life because of this one man, Jesus Christ.
 18 Yes, Adam's sin brought punishment to all, but Christ's righteousness makes men right with God, so that they can live.

 Remember the definition of peace was “set at one again, to join, one.”
-When Adam sinned we were separated from God by sin, but Jesus came and made it possible for us to have fellowship with God when He nailed our sin-loving nature to the cross.
+When Adam sinned we were separated from God by sin and he and Eve lost their fellowship with God that they enjoyed, but now Jesus has come and restored our broken fellowship with God when He nailed our sin-loving nature to the cross.
 I was in the same condition as Adam was in after he disobeyed God for the first 43 years of my life and Jesus made it possible for me to become one with God again when He came and died for me.
 At this point it was satan's job to do the same thing to me that he did to Adam and Eve and try to separate me from God.
-We must always remember that we may feel separated from God but, Romans 8:38-39 says, “For I am persuaded, that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, Nor height, nor depth, nor any other creature, shall be able to separate us from the love of God, which is in Christ Jesus our Lord.”
+We must always remember that we may feel separated from God but, Romans 8:38-39 says, “For I am persuaded, that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, nor height, nor depth, nor any other creature, shall be able to separate us from the love of God, which is in Christ Jesus our Lord.”

-When we find ourselves at odds with life, things just aren't going the way we know that they should be, we immediately begin to question what is wrong.
+When we find ourselves at odds with life, things just aren't going the way we know that they should be; we immediately begin to question what is wrong.
 Why is their darkness in our lives?
 When we find ourselves at odds with anything, our own flesh, our mind, spouse, child, parent, co-worker, computer, people we do business with, our car, mechanic, boss, friend, etc., etc, etc., we are no longer in agreement and suddenly have lost our oneness with that entity.
-We immediately begin to try to find out the cause of the problem and we must learn to do that in our relationship with God and always remember to go to James 1:5 and ask God for wisdom and He will give us wisdom and rebuke us not.
-God wants to fellowship with His children and He doesn't want us being complacent in our relationship with Him or having a lack of confidence.
+We immediately begin to try to find out the cause of the problem and we must learn to do that in our relationship with God and always remember to go to James 1:5 and ask God for wisdom and He will give us wisdom and rebuke us not, because God doesn't want us being complacent in our relationship with Him, He wants to fellowship with His children.

 The word grace is the Greek word “charis” and comes from “chairo”, which means to be cheerful, i.e. calmly happy or well-off; impersonally especially as salutation (on meeting or parting), be well:- farewell, be glad, God speed, greeting, hail, joy(fully), rejoice.
 Charis means, graciousness (as gratifying), of manner or act (abstractly or concretely) literally, figuratively, or spiritually; especially the divine influence upon the heart, and its reflection in the life; including gratitude);-acceptable, benefit, favor, gift, grace (gracious), joy, liberality, pleasure, thanks (thanksworthy).
 You could write a book on just the definition of grace.